Can an ENT Help with Difficulty Swallowing?

 Swallowing is an essential function that is necessary for properly digesting food and liquid which sustains the body.
 Difficulties with swallowing, referred to as dysphagia, is often a symptom of an underlying health concern.
 Numerous factors can contribute to dysphagia which means that you experience challenges with swallowing.
-If swallowing is challenging on a consistent basis, you should consult with an ENT (ear, nose, throat) specialist – or an otolaryngologist.
-ENT specialists are specifically trained to diagnose and treat conditions related to the throat and voice so they are equipped to diagnose and treat issues with swallowing.
+If swallowing is challenging on a consistent basis, you should consult with an ENT (ear, nose, and ear nose and throat only) specialist – or an otolaryngologist.
+ENT specialists complete an undergraduate degree, four years of medical school, and a five-year residency to gain specialized knowledge in otolaryngology.

 The Process of Swallowing